-If your pet is vomiting blood, you must definitely take it to the vet as soon as possible.
-The only thing you can really do is offer fresh water supply to your kitty to keep it hydrated.
+If your pet is vomiting blood, take her to the vet as soon as possible.
+In the meantime, the only thing you can do is offer fresh water to your kitty to keep it hydrated.
 Other than that, the doctor is the only one who can help your feline friend.

-Home treatment is possible, but in most cases your cat will require hospitalization.
+Home treatment is possible, but in most instances your cat will require hospitalization.

 A change of diet, fluid treatment, and blood transfusion are among the most common treatment plans.
 Depending on the cause of the problem, your furball might also need surgery.